bitifet/node-postgres-ha/README.md

     - All its clients error events (passing also the client).

-  * Implemented new recover() method to wisely attempt to free released clients.
+  * Implemented new recover() method to wisely attempt to free clients in ended state.

   * Added new option "autoRecover" (default false) which, if set to true, make